PGCE Education (Secondary)

 At Bristol you will be given a personal tutor in your specialist subject, ensuring you receive the very highest levels of both pastoral and professional support.
 Our strong community and student support sets us apart from other providers and is frequently commented on by both students and external inspectors.

-'There is a very strong model of partnership that underpins the course' The PGCE tutors are excellent and use their own research and that of others to inform the content of the individual programmes within the course.
+The Chief External Examiner commented in 2018 that 'there is a very strong model of partnership that underpins the course...
+The PGCE tutors are excellent and use their own research and that of others to inform the content of the individual programmes within the course.
 The students greatly value this expertise and recognise the contribution that the University makes to their learning.'
-(Chief External Examiner, 2018)